 Novell eDirectory is a cross-platform lightweight directory access

-NCP over IP.
-More information can be obtained from the Novell's web
+protocol (LDAP) server.
+More information can be found on Novell's web

 site at http://www.novell.com/products/edirectory/

-Remote exploitation of a heap overflow vulnerability in Novell Inc.'s
+Remote exploitation of an invalid free vulnerability in Novell Inc.'s

 eDirectory product could allow an attacker to execute arbitrary code in